Holocaust and WW II

 morning Flight to Katowice or Krakow.
 Coach transfer from the airport to your hotel in Krakow.
 Lunch.

 afternoon: “Krakow, city of kings”.
 Tour of the Old Town in Krakow, the historic capital of Poland.
 Programme includes the Main Market Square, the Cloth Hall, and St Mary’s Basilica, with its famous wooden altarpiece made by Wit Stwosz (Veit Stoss); the Gothic courtyard of Collegium Maius, the narrow streets of the Old Town, the Cathedral on Wawel Hill, with the tombs of the Polish kings, and the Royal Castle.

 evening Dinner at your hotel and free time.

 morning & afternoon Excursion to Auschwitz Museum 1: “Auschwitz–the topography and logic of the Holocaust”

 Two-part sightseeing.
-The first part covers the exhibition in the prisoner blocks in Auschwitz I – Stammlager (the original camp): the death block, the wall of death, and the only surviving gas chamber and crematorium.
-After a moment of rest, tour of Auschwitz II – Birkenau, the site of the mass extermination of Jews, with the preserved prisoners’ barracks, the ruins of the gas chambers and crematoria, and the monument commemorating the victims of the camp.
+The first part covers the exhibition in the prisoner blocks in Auschwitz I–Stammlager (the original camp): the death block, the wall of death, and the only surviving gas chamber and crematorium.
+After a moment of rest, a tour of Auschwitz II–Birkenau, the site of the mass extermination of Jews, with the preserved prisoners’ barracks, the ruins of the gas chambers and crematoria, and the monument commemorating the victims of the camp.
 Return to Krakow.

 evening Dinner, followed by a meeting with an “eyewitness to history”–a survivor of the Krakow ghetto or a “Righteous Among the Nations of the World”, one of the people who helped fellow Jewish residents of the city survive during the Holocaust.